-- Your unit is fitted with a system to protect it from high water temperature or low oil pressure, but only if the shutdowns are enabled (with the button pulled up on the control panel - see page 5.) - a.
+- 1. Your unit is fitted with a system to protect it from high water temperature or low oil pressure. - a.
+Generator sets have shutdown systems to stop the engine.
+They have no warning horns. - b.
 Other alarms and shutdowns are available as optional equipment.